 The ability to create gemstones in the laboratory began in 1902 when Auguste Verneuil, a French chemist, developed a method known as flame fusion to create synthetic ruby.
 This was no mere laboratory experiment.
-Verneuil soon expanded his lab into a full scale production facility and was turning out 1,000 kg of synthetic corundum by 1907.
+Verneuil soon expanded his lab into a full scale production facility and was turning out 1,000 kg of synthetic corundum annually by 1907.

-Next, it was necessary to have a way to heat the powdered aluminum oxide to a temperature of at least 2,000 degree Celsius.
+Next, it was necessary to have a way to heat the powdered aluminum oxide to a temperature of at least 2,000 degrees Celsius.
 The recently developed oxyhydrogen torch provided Verneuil with the technology for his furnace.

-In the Verneuil process, the powdered aluminum oxide is released down a tube where it passes through a flame that melts the material into small droplets.
+During the Verneuil process, the powdered aluminum oxide is released down a tube where it passes through a flame that melts the material into small droplets.
 These droplets fall onto an earthen support rod placed at the bottom of the furnace.